vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/045/07_yadAjiM_yAtyAjikRdindraH.md

 title = "07"

 +++
-The publ. tr. may not make it clear that I think that Indra is also the “setter of contests” of the subordinate clause.
+The published translation may not make it clear that I think that Indra is also the “setter of contests” of the subordinate clause.